liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/00-themes-intro.markdown

 A Theme provides the overall look and feel for a site.
-[Understanding the page layout](/develop/reference/-/knowledge_base/7-1/understanding-the-page-layout) is crucial to knowing what markup to target for styling, how to organize your content, and how to create your site.
+[Understanding the page layout](/develop/reference/-/knowledge_base/7-1/understanding-the-page-layout) is crucial to targeting the correct markup for styling, organizing your content, and creating your site.
 Once you understand how the page is organized, you can develop your theme.

-If you want to design a website, you must have three key components: CSS, JS, and HTML. @product@ provides
+If you want to design a website, you must have three key components: CSS, JavaScript, and HTML. @product@ provides
 [CSS extensions and patterns out-of-the-box](/develop/reference/-/knowledge_base/7-1/theme-components-and-workflow#css-frameworks-and-extensions) and supports SASS, as well as multiple JavaScript frameworks.
 The HTML, however, is rendered via [FreeMarker](https://freemarker.apache.org/) theme templates.

 @product@ provides several
 [default FreeMarker templates](/develop/reference/-/knowledge_base/7-1/theme-components-and-workflow#theme-templates)